ec-europa/ecl-twig/docs/decisions/003-ecl-compliance.md

   });
 ```

-5. Each iteration on a component containing changes that would affect the current logic set for its compliance, but also a change in the editorial guidelines for an ECL component could potentially require work in the children templates on ecl-twig.
+5. :warning: Each iteration on a component containing changes that would affect the current logic set for its compliance as well as any change in the editorial guidelines for an ECL component could potentially require some work in the children templates on ECL-Twig.
-   This is a not a new scenario, though, also the organisation of knobs we currently have required some vigilance on the updates of the usage guidelines.
+   This is a not a new scenario, though, also the organisation of knobs currently used already required some vigilance on the updates of the usage guidelines.